SwampThingPaul/Learning_Fortran/README.md

 **Still working on configuring to run fortan...faceplam**

-Oncw yow have things set up You Tube has been a fantastic resource.
+Once you have things set up You Tube has been a fantastic resource.
 * Setting up VS Code for Fortran series is recommend but some additional reading/hunting is needed to get up to speed with the presenter.
 [Link](https://youtu.be/MZZLhodCzRY)
     * [Github repo](https://github.com/llamm-de/VSCode_Fortran_Tutorial) for these videos.